yardnsm/blox-zsh-theme/README.md

 > Minimal, clean and fast ZSH prompt theme

 ![](./.github/terminal.png)
-*Blox theme, with base16-default and Fira-Code*
+*Screenshot: Blox theme with default settings, base16-default, Fira-Code and zsh-syntax-highlighting*

 Blox is a minimal and fast ZSH theme that shows you what you need.
 It consists of blocks: each block is shown inside a pair of [square brackets].